weiyi-li/Bank-Information-System/README.md

 7. Instructions about the maximum withdraw number
 8. Warnings if the database cannot be accessed
 9. Prompt messages asking users whether to continue their operation.
-10.Warnings if the relevant information is not existed
+10. Warnings if the relevant information is not existed
-11.The account number of the login customer
+11. The account number of the login customer
-12.Prompt messages asking bank clerks whether to view all the registers or not
+12. Prompt messages asking bank clerks whether to view all the registers or not
-13.Relevant information of registers like account number
+13. Relevant information of registers like account number
-14.Prompt messages asking users to input their passwords again for check
+14. Prompt messages asking users to input their passwords again for check
-15.Customers' information if required
+15. Customers' information if required
 ## Design
 To start with, several header files are included.
 _#include stdio.h_ is included for the standard input and output.